HansZimmer5000/PostgreSQL-Deployment-Tester/README.md

   - (NICE) Setup / configure (see following section) the VMs via Ansible or similar.

 TODOs from Meetings:
+- Usability
+  - Make working with script intuitive
+- Tutorial incl. common errors for:
+  - test_client_lib.sh -> also move .. and make it standalone (Currently it depends on being sourced by setup.sh)
+  - rolling_upgrade.sh
+  - setup.sh
+    - "-s" Option sometimes fails when executed for the 1st time due to "context timeout".
+Just re-execute the "-s" option.
+  - vm_setup.sh
+- First Rolling Upgrade (Introducing pglogical2 into existing v9.5 cluster)
-- What when existigin v9.5 Cluster does not use logical replication?
+  - What when existigin v9.5 Cluster does not use logical replication (alle präsentieren / abstrakt beschreiben)?
-    - Reuse Mount -> Downtime
+    - (SELECTED nach Absprache am 04.08. mit Filip) Reuse Mount -> Downtime
     - Stop running container, start new container with pg_basebackup -> Downtime
     - install pglogical on running v9.5 containers -> physical replication may active, physical and logical replication possible at the same time?
     - init new v9.5 containers with additional physical replication and get so data from running v9.5 provider. -> same as above
+- Documentation
   - Sequencediagram for internal container start
-- Try out with v9.5.3
   - Change Mounts & PGDATA
     - Use standard PGDATA
     - via ENV vars set "old" folder location and via mount set "old" folder (preperation for pg_upgrade)
-- Tutorial incl. common errors for:
-  - test_client_lib.sh -> also move .. and make it standalone (Currently it depends on being sourced by setup.sh)
-  - rolling_upgrade.sh
-  - setup.sh
-    - "-s" Option sometimes fails when executed for the 1st time due to "context timeout".
-Just re-execute the "-s" option.
-  - vm_setup.sh
   - Hints on further development (e.g. switch to python or Upgrade from v10 to v12)

 ## VM Setup